nickmasster/codernitydb3/docs/how_its_tested.rst

 We use pytest_ with  pytest-xdist_ to distribute the tests to multiple CPUs.

-What's also worth to note, we tests CodernityDB on python 2.6.x, 2.7.x, pypy (1.9 and dev branch) using Tox_, and Jenkins_ takes care about continuous testing process.
+What's also worth to note, we tests codernitydb3 on python 2.6.x, 2.7.x, pypy (1.9 and dev branch) using Tox_, and Jenkins_ takes care about continuous testing process.

-All major parts of CodernityDB has their own test suite.
-We also test CodernityDB single-thread, multiple-thread (thread-safe, and super-thread-safe) and the gevent one.
+All major parts of codernitydb3 has their own test suite.
+We also test codernitydb3 single-thread, multiple-thread (thread-safe, and super-thread-safe) and the gevent one.

 There are some patch mechanizm / locks  so running the test suite in wrong